yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 ## Spin up a hello-world Container

 Let’s start with a simple *hello-world* container from [Dockerhub](https://hub.docker.com) which is a docker registry for sharing images.
-Try running the following command on your linux terminal:
+Try running the following command on linux terminal:

 ```bash
 docker run hello-world
 ```
 When a `docker run` command is issued *via* commandline interface (CLI), docker client contacts Docker daemon to check whether an image named, "hello-world" exists locally.
 If the image is not found locally, docker daemon pulls "hello-world" official image from DockerHub (*Note*: default registry for docker is DockerHub and for other docker registries one has to explicitly mention registry name as well).
 Once docker image is available locally, `docker run` command creates a new container from that image.
-Docker daemon then streams the default output of container to Docker client (= something we see as an output on terminal).
-Yes...lot of stuff has happened behind the scenes !!!

 #### What is the terminal output from the above `docker run` command? #####